top of page

 • Vanilla extract

-I use a BLACK+DECKER (5-Speed Versatile Hand Mixer with 5 Attachments & Storage Case, with Turbo Boost Button, and Easy Eject Feature ).
-It's not the cheapest but it is very versatile and long lasting! and it takes just a few minutes.
+Use a hand mixer to blend everything all at once until smooth.
+I use a BLACK+DECKER **(*5-Speed Versatile Hand Mixer with 5 Attachments & Storage Case, with Turbo Boost Button, and Easy Eject Feature ).
+It’s not the cheapest, but it’s versatile and long-lasting!
+Mixing everything together from the start helps the batter become smooth and evenly blended, with a slightly liquid consistency.
+Simple, fast, and foolproof.

-“If you thought the carnivore diet is all about beefsteaks, bacon, and eggs ? think again.”
+“If you thought the carnivore diet is all about beefsteaks, bacon, and eggs, think again.”

-Marie-Aude Preau
+— Marie-Aude Preau

-Step 2: Prepare the Ramequins (Ramekins)
+Step 2: Prepare the Ramequins

 Generously butter each ramekin using the softened butter.
-I use a spatula and my fingers to make sure the butter is spread evenly along the bottom and sides.
+I use a spatula and my fingers to ensure the butter is spread evenly along the bottom and sides.
+Pour the batter into the ramekins.
+This recipe makes about 6 to 8 small ramekins, depending on their size.

 Baked cheesecakes in ramekins, with "Easy KETO Cheesecake Recipe CARNIVORE" text.
 Batter being mixed and ingredients in bowls below.